 There are some rules to running a successful event at a craft show that apply.
 Safety first.
 All of your displays must be durable enough to hold the weight of candles and the movement of customers picking them up and putting them down.

 When space is limited, take advantage of vertical real estate.
-I pull my table back enough to place totes in front so that product is at least 18 inches off the floor.
+I pull my table back enough to place totes in front so that the product is at least 18 inches off the floor.
 I tuck them slightly under the table so that the entire table can be reached comfortably.

 I cover the totes to make them blend in with the table to create a tiered table effect.
 Make sure your event allows this.
 Some have restrictions on your setup.